Member Information

 PURPOSE:

-To provide the Board of Directors with a standard procedure for warning and fining owners of lots, owners of vacation homes or primary residences, or owners of rental homes who violate Deed Restrictions or Camelot Forest Conservation Association, Inc.’s Rules and Regulations or Policies.
+To provide the Board of Directors with a standard procedure for warning and fining owners who violate Deed Restrictions or Camelot Forest Conservation Association, Inc.’s Rules and Regulations or Policies.

 PROVISIONS: